SuliatKazeem/sme_chatbot/README.md

 # SME Security Chatbot

-Hey!
-Welcome to the readme for my little project which is a chatbot that helps SMEs with security queries, incident reporting, and VirusTotal scans.
+Hii!
+Welcome to the readme for my Masters project which is a chatbot that helps SMEs with security queries, incident reporting, and VirusTotal scans.
 This document will walk you through what is used, how the pieces fit together, and how to get it running.

 ## Introduction